Technical Discussion: The warm weather continues, then heavy rain possible Thursday!

 A WARM WEDNESDAY...

-Tomorrow will be the 100th day with a high of at least 80 degrees in Windsor Locks!
-In fact, tomorrow will be warmer than today.
+Today will be the 100th day with a high of at least 80 degrees in Windsor Locks!
+In fact, today will be warmer than yesterday.
 High pressure in the western Atlantic will continue to pump the unseasonably warm, humid air into southern New England.
 A cold front will be draped across Northern New England, but it will remain well to the north of Connecticut throughout the day.
 Therefore, temperatures should reach 80-85 and dew points will remain in the 60s.
 The record high for October 10th for the Greater Hartford Area is 89 degrees, set in 1949.
-Our forecast high of 84 degrees falls short of this record, but it is well above the normal high of 65 degrees for that date.
+Our forecast high of 84 degrees falls short of this record, but it is well above the normal high of 65 degrees for this date.

 RAIN LIKELY THURSDAY INTO EARLY FRIDAY…

-A cold front will approach New England from the west on Thursday.
+A cold front will approach New England from the west tomorrow.
 In advance of the front, there will be a southerly flow of mild, humid air.
-If tropical moisture from what is now Hurricane Michael is drawn northward into Connecticut, the rainfall could become heavy at times Thursday and Thursday night.
-Michael will slam into the Florida Panhandle tomorrow, likely as a major hurricane.
+If tropical moisture from Hurricane Michael is drawn northward into Connecticut, the rainfall could become heavy at times tomorrow and tomorrow night.
+Michael will slam into the Florida Panhandle today as a Category 4 hurricane.
 Michael will then weaken over land, but will remain quite strong, probably maintaining tropical storm strength.
 The center will emerge over water near the border of Virginia and North Carolina early Friday morning.
 Michael will then move rapidly out to sea to the south of New England Friday afternoon.
 That means we will not get a direct hit, which has been our thinking all along.
-However, we could feel some fringe effects in the form of rain and a gusty breeze especially near the coast Thursday night and Friday morning.
+However, we could feel some fringe effects in the form of rain and a gusty breeze especially near the coast tomorrow night and Friday morning.

 Beyond Friday morning, weather conditions will improve.
 The sky should become partly sunny and a strong northwesterly breeze will usher in much cooler, drier air.
 We are forecasting highs around 70 degrees Friday, but the mercury will dip into the 40s Friday night, perhaps the upper 30s in the normally cooler locations.